cbaggers/cepl/core/protocode/startup-notes.md

 First it makes sure that cepl is not already initialized, then it:

 - grabs a copy of the contexts
-- calls cepl.host::initialize
+- calls `cepl.host::initialize`
 - loop over the contexts calling:
- - patch-uninitialized-context-with-version (as we know the version now apparently)
+ - `patch-uninitialized-context-with-version` (as we know the version now apparently)
- - on-host-initialized..which we already know is shit
+ - `on-host-initialized`..which we already know is shit
 - finally change the lifecycle state to active.

 Well, this is all slightly fucked then :D